DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 [^DPT-GitHub]: Digital Publishing Toolkit Github, http://networkcultures.org/digitalpublishing/github/.

-#02 The basics
+#2 The basics

 <div class="summary">
-- Throughout the historical development of writing, characters beyond the basic alphabet have played an increasingly important role, starting with blank spaces between words, then punctuation marks, and later **markup** for formatting.
+- Throughout the historical development of writing, characters beyond the basic alphabet have played an increasingly important role, starting with blank spaces between words, then punctuation marks, and later markup for formatting.
-- In electronic texts, markup has developed into two general types: visual-typographic (as in the markup tag 'bold type') vs. logical-semantic (as in the markup tag 'emphasis').
+- In electronic texts, markup has developed into two general types: 'What You See Is What You Get' or visual-typographic (as in the markup tag 'bold type') vs. logical-semantic (as in the markup tag 'emphasis').
 - Logical-semantic markup is the foundation of hybrid publishing, since it can be translated into whatever visual formatting is most suitable for each particular medium.
 - One of the main advantages of electronic books is that the same content can be published in a wide variety of formats.
 </div>